 In this course students learn about sound and the computer, investigating established principles of computer audio such as synthesis techniques, sound sampling, digital signal processing, file formats and audio processing.
 Applications of digital audio for video will also be included.

 A course primarily for PASJ majors/Music concentrators and Music Minors, or by permission of instructor.
 This class introduces the language of jazz, blues and related popular music styles.
 Through written analytical and aural work, students will learn jazz scales/modes, construct basic chord progressions, apply common rhythms and forms (e.g. 12-bar blues or 32-bar popular song), create and interpret lead sheets, and explore basic principles of improvisation.

 Students receive hands-on training in the basic skills needed to conduct ensembles performing music from Western Art music traditions, including: baton technique, non-verbal communication methods, commonly used terminology, and score reading/interpretation.
 Prerequisite is MUS 300 or instructor's permission.

 One-time offerings of special interest courses in music.

+Prerequisite is MUS 301 or instructor's permission.
 A course for PASJ majors with a Music Concentration.
 This seminar will cover one particular topic every time it is offered.
-Examples may include Romanticism in Music, The Symphony from 1780-1880, Reformation and Counter-Reformation Music, Baroque Oratorio and Cantara, etc. Prerequisite is MUS 301 or instructor's permission.
-Offered each Spring.
+Examples may include Romanticism in Music, The Symphony from 1780-1880, Reformation and Counter-Reformation Music, Baroque Oratorio and Cantara, etc.